 ** For Master’s degrees, credit by examination does not apply.

 The IRS Form 1098-T, Tuition Payment Statement, is an informational statement of eligible educational expenses; for example, qualified tuition and related expenses, and Scholarships and Grants.
 Form 1098-T is required by the IRS and is issued by an eligible educational institution which the student attended.
 It assists the student and the IRS in determining if the student qualifies for the American Opportunity Tax Credit (formerly Hope Scholarship Credit) or Lifetime Learning Credit.

 An eligible educational institution is one that is eligible for participation in programs under Title IV of the Higher Education Act of 1965.
 These programs include certain federal loans and grants.

 New Charter University is not currently an eligible educational institution for a 1098-T.

-No, students will not be receiving 1098-T forms from New Charter University for the 2013 calendar year.
+No, students will not be receiving 1098-T forms from New Charter University.

 Can I still be eligible for a tax benefit if New Charter University is not an eligible educational institution?

 The University cannot provide tax advice.
 Please reach out to your tax advisor for assistance in determining if you are eligible for a tax benefit.
 You can also read or obtain IRS Publication 970 from the IRS web site (www.irs.gov) or phone the IRS at 1-800-829-1040.

 New Charter University is accredited by the Distance Education Accrediting Commission (DEAC).
 The DEAC is listed by the United States Department of Education as a nationally recognized accrediting agency.
 (The U.S. Department of Education does not accredit universities, but it does recognize specific accrediting agencies that do accredit universities.)